heyad/Teaching/Python/Readme.md

 ### 1. Overview

 This is very gentle introduction to Python Programming.
 The notebook in this repository introduces you to basic concepts such as variables, strings, dictionary, loops and other basic python concepts.
 You can download the whole folder and run it in your local machine.
-You may find the following resources helpful to get you started with Python:
+I will continue to update the resources below, and I hope that you will find it helpful:

 ### 2. Learning Resources